NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Diabolic Dragon (Ancient, Spellcaster).md

     desc: "  Any fire damage that a diabolic dragon deals, including fire damage from spells, is imbued with the unholy power of Hell to scorch the spirit as well.
 A creature takes spirit damage instead of fire damage if that would be more detrimental to the creature (as determined by the GM).
 A diabolic dragon is immune to the diabolic fire of other diabolic dragons, the fire from divine immolation, and similar effects."

   - name: "Hellfire Breath"
-    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 21d6 fire damage in a 60-foot cone (DC 42 Reflex check save).\nThe dragon can't use Hellfire Breath again for 1d4 rounds."
+    desc: "`pf2:2` (divine,fire,unholy) The dragon unleashes a blast of infernal fire that deals 21d6 fire damage in a 60-foot cone (DC 42 Reflex check save).\n\nThe dragon can't use Hellfire Breath again for 1d4 rounds."

 ```